hkwi/gopenflow/ofp4_str_exp.md

 ### STROXM_BASIC_DOT11_ACTION_CATEGORY
 Represents "Action field" in Action frame.
 Set-field is not supported.
-Only non-ROBUST frames are supported for now.
+Only non-ROBUST frames are supported for now (depends on the implementation).

 - mask : no
 - length : 1